Astral-Lab/D2SymbolTracker/README.md

 # [Symbol Tracker](https://symboltracker.net)

+## Symbol Tracker is still in development.
+Expect full release by 28/10/2022

 ## Project Summary:

 >Symbol Tracker provides Destiny 2 players with an easy to use website, to unlock the secret Deep Sight chest in the Vow of The Disciple, King's Fall, and any future >raids.